PSA BPOL: Selection and Training

-Upon completion of the first sections of training a stronger emphasis is placed on missions in hazardous regions.
+Police officers of the intermediate and upper career groups (mittlerer and gehobener Dienst) of the Federal Police may apply for service with PSA BPOL if they have completed their police training or degree programme and are both capable of and willing to serve abroad.
+They must also pass a suitability and selection procedure (Eignungsauswahlverfahren, EAV).
+Experience shows that between 40 and 60 percent of applicants pass the EAV.

+After passing the EAV, candidates undergo a three‑month specialist training course for personal protection duties.
+During this phase, participants first learn the fundamentals of close protection, with an emphasis on protecting individuals within Germany (such as politicians, defendants, and witnesses in criminal proceedings).
+This is followed by advanced first‑aid training based on the principles of Tactical Combat Casualty Care, as well as operational driving instruction using specially protected and off‑road‑capable vehicles.
+Only after these modules is the focus shifted to protective measures in crisis and conflict regions.
+Throughout the course, trainees receive intensive firearms instruction (including training on special weapons such as the G8), physical conditioning, and realistic operational scenario training.
+The failure rate for this specialist training is approximately 25 percent.

 Deployments and cooperations

 PSA officers deploy in rhythms of three months which are followed by periods of six months in Germany.
 The periods in Germany are used to train other PSA officers which are currently in pre-deployment training.

 One PSA officer was killed during his deployment in Sanaa (Yemen) in October 2013.
 The 2016 bombing of the German consulate in Mazar-i-Sharif saw intense fighting for PSA officers in the attacked building.

 PSA cooperates closely with other units with similar tasks.
 An a result of the cooperation with the Dutch BSB, the EU-funded project Black Griffin was established which enables several special units tasked with close protection duties to cross-train and to cooperate.
 Other participants include EKO Cobra from Austria or the Mobile Security Deployments from the United States.